FlorianKn/MovCap_Pub/README.md

 }
 ```
 To get license code, username and password login to https://wearnotch.com/login/?next=/developers/
 and navigate to dashboard.
 Hit details and press Licenses button to get a license code and Credentials for username and password.
+### How it works